MikelMNJ/front-end-template/README.md

+## Mirage

+Mock back-end responses and data structure can be created with `mirage`.
+This is set up for development environments only.

+You can configure the `mirage` server with any mock endpoints, passthroughs or namespaces etc. in *utility/mirage.jsx*.
+Please see [miragejs.com](https://miragejs.com) for more info.

+## Analytics

+Google Analytics is implemented and will automatically begin sending data to the Google Analytics service once a value has been provided for `VITE_ANALYTICS_ID=''` in `.env`.
+Please see [React Google Analytics](https://github.com/react-ga/react-ga) for more info.

-# Monitoring
+## Monitoring

-Monitoring is handled with *Sentry* and is set up in *index.jsx*.
+Monitoring is handled with *Sentry* and is set up in *main.jsx*.
 You will need your DSN, provided by Sentry.
 Your DSN should be stored as VITE_SENTRY_DSN in *.env*

-If you do not wish to use *Sentry*, remove the package along with the import and environment conditional in *index.jsx*.
+If you do not wish to use *Sentry*, remove the package along with the import and environment conditional and `startErrorMonitoring()` function and initialization call in *main.jsx*.

-# Heartbeat
+## Heartbeat

 Should the internet connection fail while the user is using your app, the application will alert the user that the internet connection has failed.
 Once the connection is restored, the app will continue rendering normally.
-This is handled with a custom `<Heartbeat />` component that wraps the main app in *index.jsx*.
+This is handled with a custom `<Heartbeat />` component that wraps the main app in *main.jsx*.
 It is disabled in development and also takes a `time={}` prop (in seconds) to control the interval it checks the connection in production.

+**Note**: This component comes from `xerum` and has additional props.
+Pleae see the [Xerum: Heartbeat](https://xerum.netlify.app/#heartbeat) for full usage.

+# Themes and Fonts
+## Themes

+This template was built with `styled-components`.
+It maintains unique class names on all of your components for a conflict-free styling experience.
+Furthermore, it works with React's `props` to generate dynamic styles or to inject CSS mixins.

+Themes are defined, and can be configured, in *theme/theme.jsx*.
+Here you will find an object of all colors used in the project, as well as configurations for light and dark themes.
+The `theme` object is passed to the `<ThemeProvider theme={theme} />` component from `styled-components`, which wraps the main app in `main.jsx` &mdash; this makes the theme object available, via `props` to any component that is wrapped using `withTheme` from `styled-components`.

+## Custom Fonts

+By default, **Inter**, **Inter-SemiBold** and **Inter-Bold** are included in `static/fonts/primary` &mdash; and additional folder for *secondary* fonts is provided if your project requires more than a primary font face.

+If you are adding a secondary font, or replacing the default font files -- you will also need to define those new font faces in `fontFaces.css`.
+Additionally, you will need to add the font names, exactly, to `controllers/fontsController.jsx` -- now the `GlobalStyles` component in `scenes/App/styles.jsx` and all typography components in `components/Typography` will automatically read the new primary font files.

+If you need your headers, for example, to use the secondary font, open any `<H# />` component in `components/Typography` and change
+`fonts?.primary?.bold` to be `fonts?.secondary?.bold` -- or whatever your desired weight is.
+You may also need to expand the `getFontFamily()` function in *fontHelpers.jsx* to account for secondary font cases.

+**Note**: The `getFontFamily()` function is used to dynamically use the desired font-face in the `<Font />` and other Typography components.

-# About Font Awesome
+## About Font Awesome
 By default, **@fortawesome/fontawesome-free** is used.
 If this is all you need, then there is nothing further for you to do.

 If you have a pro license, you'll need to do the following: